2022: Reckoning with Power and Privilege

 Australian voters ousting a nine-year-old Coalition government.
 A step towards instituting a First Nations Voice to Parliament.
 Grace Tame.
 Entrenched structures of authority have been challenged at home and around the world this year.
 But what will the impact of these momentous events be on the way we live, and the way our domestic and international parliaments govern?
 The Conversation’s latest collection of insightful essays from leading thinkers, 2022: Reckoning with Power and Privilege, unpacks this very question.

-Join Tim Soutphommasane, Professor of Practice at University of Sydney; Michelle Arrow, Professor of Modern History at Macquarie University; Richard Holden, Professor of Economics at UNSW Sydney and President of the Australian Academy of the Social Sciences; and Bronwyn Carlson, Professor of Indigenous Studies and Director of the Centre for Global Indigenous Futures at Macquarie University, as they explore the potent forces that continue to shape our world and how those with the privilege of power don’t always prevail in a panel discussion chaired by The Conversation’s Senior Editor, Sunanda Creagh.
+Hear Tim Soutphommasane, Professor of Practice at University of Sydney and Michelle Arrow, Professor of Modern History at Macquarie University as they explore the potent forces that continue to shape our world and how those with the privilege of power don’t always prevail in a panel discussion chaired by The Conversation’s Senior Editor, Sunanda Creagh.

 To purchase the book, 2022: Reckoning with Power and Privilege, head here.